ChrisMaherLab/SV-Hotspot/README.md

 <u>Optional files:</u>

-1. Peaks files for each chromosome.
+1. Peaks files for each chromosome and their corresponding figures.
 These files are located in the ``peaks`` folder.
 2. UCSC custom track files.
 These files are located in ``peaks/ucsc_custom_track_files``.
-These files cab be viewed on the UCSC Genome Browser.
+These files can be viewed on the UCSC Genome Browser.

 ### Running the tests